Different people-groups want reparations for historical tragedies.

 Perhaps this is the real rub; people want to feel they deserved to be born.

 And if they deserved to be born, then the world must owe them something.
-Not true.

 A note to those in 1st-generation fatherlessness: